CUNYTechPrep/ctp2018/lecture-notes/README.md

 ## (September 11 - September 14) Week 3

-_On Tuesday 9/11, we will be having class.
-CUNY will not have classes.
+_On Tuesday 9/11, CTP will have regular class.
 If you cannot make the Tuesday evening class, please contact Silu to reschedule your class._

 Topics: